Racism in the USA – level 3

 The alleged 21-year-old gunman Dylann Storm Roof faces nine counts of murder in connection with the Charleston shooting.

-Difficult words: n word (nigger – an offensive term for an American black person), slur (insult – something rude), overnight (quickly), prior (before), legacy (something which exists as a result of things which happened in the past), grip (to have effective control over something), massacre (when someone kills a lot of people), alleged (when people believe something to be true).
+Difficult words: n word (– a very offensive term for an American black person, do not use this word), slur (insult – something rude), overnight (quickly), prior (before), legacy (something which exists as a result of things which happened in the past), grip (to have effective control over something), massacre (when someone kills a lot of people), alleged (when people believe something to be true).

 How to improve your English with News in Levels: